sarvalabs/js-moi-sdk/docs/source/providers.rst

 .. note::

-   **Important:** Please note that the current version of moi.js only supports the `reconnectOptions` property of `WebsocketProviderOptions`.
+   **Important:** Please note that the current version of js-moi-sdk only supports the `reconnectOptions` property of `WebsocketProviderOptions`.
 Other properties may not be available or functional in the current version.

 Abstract Provider